frcdesign/FRCDesign.org/docs/design-guide/stage2/2A-drivebaseFullDetail.md

 Some teams may choose to pocket their bellypan to reduce weight and make wiring easier.
 A pocketed bellypan can save around 3-4 lbs.
 However, this will add significant machining time if you are manufacturing the bellypan yourself or increase cost if you are purchasing the bellypan from a fabrication service (eg: [Fabworks](https://fabworks.com/)).
 You should carefully consider the tradeoffs with your team.

 If you choose to pocket your bellypan, you can utilize the `Vent`, `Lighten`, or `Part Lighten` Featurescripts to pocket the bellypan.
 While the workflow may slightly vary between each Featurescript, the general idea is the same.
+A diamond pattern is recommended for strength and ease of modeling.

 <center>**Sample Bellypan Pocketing Slides**</center>
 <!-- Slideshow container -->